-Robert Mugabe - hero, or villain?
+Robert Mugabe - hero or villain?

 After he suffered the first electoral defeat of his career, in a 2000 referendum, Mr Mugabe unleashed his personal militia - the self-styled war veterans, backed by the security forces - who used violence and murder as an electoral strategy.

-Eight years later, a similar pattern was followed after Mr Mugabe lost the first round of a presidential election.
+Eight years later, a similar pattern was followed after Mr Mugabe lost the first round of a presidential election to his long-time rival Morgan Tsvangirai.

-When needed, all the levers of state - the security forces, civil service, state-owned media - which are mostly controlled by Zanu-PF members, are used in the service of the ruling party.
+When needed, all the levers of state - the security forces, civil service, state-owned media - which are mostly controlled by Zanu-PF, were used in the service of the ruling party.

 The man who fought for one-man, one-vote introduced a requirement that potential voters prove their residence with utility bills, which the young, unemployed opposition core electorate were unlikely to have.

+In fact, the signs of his attitude to opposition were there from the early 1980s, when members of the North-Korea trained Fifth Brigade of the army were sent to Matabeleland, home to his then rival, Joshua Nkomo.

+Thousands of civilians were killed before Mr Nkomo agreed to share power with Mr Mugabe - a precursor of what happened with Mr Tsvangirai.

 One of the undoubted achievements of the former teacher's 33 years in power was the expansion of education.
-Zimbabwe recently had the highest literacy rate in Africa at 90% of the population.
+Zimbabwe still has one of the highest literacy rates in Africa, at 89% of the population.

 The now deceased political scientist Masipula Sithole once said that by expanding education, the president was "digging his own grave".